population-research/uganda-covid/response/wber_response.md

 analysis would be more informative than current Table 6 & 7 which I do not know how to compare to earlier tables.

-    **Response:**  The two measures of lockdown, stringency and the percentage change in time spent at residential, that we originally used varied only temporally, not spatially.
+    **Response:**  The two measures of lockdown---stringency and the percentage change in time spent at residential---that we originally used varied only temporally, not spatially.
     Furthermore, none of the survey rounds took place during the two most severe parts of the lockdowns.
-    The implication of this is that the effect of time from severe lockdown estimated together with survey indicators would only be identified by the variation within each survey round of when a household was surveyed.
+    The implication of this is that the effect of time from severe lockdown estimated interacted with survey indicators would only be identified by the variation within each survey round of when a household was surveyed.
-    A concern with this approach is that, despite this being a phone survey, each region did not have the same distribution of interview dates.
+    In addition to the limited variation within each survey, a concern with this approach is that, despite this being a phone survey, each region did not have the same distribution of interview dates.
     Hence, we unfortunately cannot directly follow this suggestion.